 “I think that if I didn’t believe that objects had the ability to carry energetic content, I wouldn’t be interested in working with objects.
 If I thought that this was a glass that couldn’t transcend its form, I probably wouldn’t be interested in it,” she says, gesturing toward the Standard Hotel tableware, when asked whether she believes the things she makes have their own agency.
 “When I’m thinking about materials, like in my sculptures, I’m really interested in facilitating them in a way where they’re beyond the form.
 It’s not like, ‘this is made out of silicone,’ it’s more, ‘is that a living… what is that?’
 It’s beyond itself.
 In making sculptures or making physical ecosystems, sometimes it doesn’t work, so a lot of it is about the failure and why, and what the cross-section is; what happens there?”

 The music is loud in the Marigold room.
 My phone is placed on top of another glass close to Dunham, face down to divert the severe light of its liquid-crystal display from her eyes.
 On listening back to its recording, it occurs to me that the first song to play during our conversation is ‘There is No Other Way’ by Blur.
 ‘Blurriness’ is a major theme of the continued exchange with Dunham, whose communication style could be described as mercurial, while at one point an iMessage malfunction across my devices coincidentally means her voice texts evaporate before I even hear them.
-At the same time, there is a strong sense of intentionality, intuition and even providence to Dunham’s work, attitude and even this conversation.
+At the same time, there is a strong sense of intentionality, intuition and even providence to Dunham’s work and attitude, as well as this conversation.
 “It might be trying to find ways to be here,” she says when I ask about her relationship to her own body and this intense interest in energy exchange and shifting forms.
 “Or like, to operate in this host form.
 I guess augmentations really help me to be here.
 Pools of warm water really help, rooms with clay balls that are like earth, or augmentations of earth.
 I think it is helpful.”

 To make sense of where Dunham is coming from, one should defer to a kind of pantheistic understanding of the universe, where all information networks, ideas and systems of control are linked and related — intricately, inextricably, energetically.
 When speaking in the hotel, she hits on points from a broad spectrum of associations that are deeply compelling.
 They expand and contract in terms of specificity and rationality, proposing powerful relationships between war, capitalism and the pharmacological industry, in the same breath as drawing on science, astrology and mythology to support an ambiguously proposed idea.
 “It’s really interesting because Seven Sisters is a really particular area in London where I work,” she says, following an account of the consortium of multinational oil companies – also called Seven Sisters – that formed a cartel in the mid-1940s to the 1970s, controlling 85 per cent of the world’s petroleum resources.
 “I also remembered Seven Sisters is actually in Greek mythology, about these seven nymphs who are all on earth and all have really different storylines, involving different elements of water but they all have the same fate, which is they all died and became stars.
 And what is a star?
 A star is a finite amount of energy that is burning but will burn out.
 For me, there is an intense and really exciting comparison between that light from the star and also the light that oil is making in the world.
 I really saw this light, this kerosene, as a symbolic moment when humans started to change their relationship with the earth… humans started topping the earth.”